A dark matter hail: Detecting macroscopic dark matter with asteroids, planetary rings, and craters: Energy transfer

 Of course, some of this energy will be lost to ejected material directly displaced by the dark matter passing through the object.
 We will then estimate the efficiency of the energy transfer in the following way.
 Let us restore sphericity to the dark matter so that particles it collides with are moved in the direction of the normal to the sphere at that point, as illustrated in Fig.~\ref{fig:diagram}.

 We will say that when the dark matter is at a distance $x$ throughout the tube, any particles found within the length $y$ from the center of the dark matter sphere will be ejected into space at the initial dark matter velocity.
 This will only serve as an extremely rough estimate for the complicated physics of the real shock which would precede the dark matter.
 We assume that any material farther than $y$ will deposit their energy into the material of the object, contributing to its destruction.
-With some geometrical working, the volume of particles lost can be shown to be,
+With some geometrical working, the volume of particles lost $V_{\rm lost}$ is given by,